dice-discord/bot/docs/commands/selfroles/delete-self-role.md

 ## Description

-Delete a self-assigned role from a server.
+Delete a self-assigned role from this server.

 ## Aliases